Ehlers-Danlos syndrome, Joint hypermobility, and temporomandibular disorders in younger patients

 TMJ is a problem.
 The medical community is responding by pumping out a lot of research.
 Let’s look at some of these new studies to see what is benefiting patients and what is not.

-Research: Overall expert consensus indicates that pain medications are often not effective in long-term treatment.
+Research: Overall expert consensus indicates that pain medications are often not effective in the long-term treatment of TMJ related Ehlers-Danlos syndrome

 The idea that Hypermobile Ehlers-Danlos Syndrome and Hypermobility Spectrum Disorders can be managed long-term with pain medications, anti-inflammatories, and opioids is being discredited.
-These pain medications can be beneficial in the short-term, detrimental in the long-term.
+These pain medications can be beneficial in the short term, and detrimental in the long term.

 In November 2018, a review of patient outcomes and the medical research surrounding the management of pain was published in the medical journal Medicine (5) by a team of Canadian researchers.
 This review is a guide to helping other doctors understand the pain challenges of Ehlers-Danlos Syndromes patients.